sachie026/sql-editor/README.md

 This is a dummy SQL editor app.
 It's used to write your sql queries and get the appropriate result/output for that sql query.

+The app is devided into three simple sections i.e. header, input and output.
+The user interface is easy to undestand for the users and tried to keep operations/actions at the convenient positions.

 ## Features

 - You can write and run as many sql queries as possible.